[ONLINE] Meyer Schapiro: Thinking between Art and the 20th Century

 As a medievalist but modernist, Cold War socialist but Cold War American, documentarian but theoretician, Meyer Schapiro was perpetually, indeed in many ways by definition, in between.
 Combined with the longevity of his career, the medial nature of Schapiro’s work can serve as a powerful prism for rethinking some of the most consequential historical transitions through which he lived, for instance from modernism to postmodernism, from humanism to neo-liberalism.

 The speakers will briefly introduce the texts in short presentations so as to facilitate discussion later in the programme.

 Hagi Kenaan is a professor of philosophy and Chair of the Philosophy Department at Tel Aviv University.
 He specializes in twentieth century continental philosophy, in aesthetics and the philosophy of art.
-He is the author of The Present Personal: Philosophy and the Hidden Face of Language (2005); The Ethics of Visuality: Levinas and the Contemporary Gaze (2013) and the forthcoming Photography and its Shadow (2019).
-His recent article “Schapiro’s Restitutions” offers a new reading of the famous “debate” between the art historian and philosopher, Martin Heidegger.
+He is the author of The Present Personal: Philosophy and the Hidden Face of Language (2005); The Ethics of Visuality: Levinas and the Contemporary Gaze (2013) and Photography and its Shadow (2020).
+His recent article “Meyer Schapiro’s Restitutions” offers a new reading of the famous “debate” between the art historian and philosopher, Martin Heidegger.